 In Looking For Acceptance For Who I Was

 I realized that it felt impossible for me to get accepted by my parents because I had not entirely accepted myself.
 I was a lesbian – I knew that – but a part of me might still not want to believe it.
 Hence, I was quick to assume that mom and dad would disown me if they found out.

 But the fact that I was still very much loved at home proved that my worries were baseless.
 I worked on changing how I viewed myself so that I could finally accept who I was.

 When I became single again, I finally considered the consequences of coming out.
 I did not think of that before because I had Trisha – I felt we could resolve any issues together.
-However, once she’s gone, I stressed the possibilities of getting bullied or not getting accepted by society because of my gender preference.
+However, once she’s gone, I stressed the possibility of getting bullied and depressed or not getting accepted by society because of my gender preference.

-Luckily, I had a counselor to help me cope with my negativities.
-She taught me that other’s opinions did not matter.
-As long as I was happy and not walking all over everybody, haters could hate anytime, and I should not be bothered.
+Luckily, I had a counselor to help me cope with my disorder with depressing negativities.
+She taught me that others’ opinions did not matter.
+As long as I was happy and not walking all over everybody, haters could hate anytime, and I should not be bothered and depressed.